pihedron/fib/README.md

 # Fast Fibonacci

 This is the fastest and most accurate Fibonacci number calculator I could make.
+It's so good it even works for negative numbers.

 > [!WARNING]
 > ~~Python~~ Rust laid waste to my C++.